cesanta/mongoose/docs/c-api/mqtt.h/mg_mqtt_unsubscribe.md

                            size_t topics_len, uint16_t message_id);
 ---

-Unsubscribe from a bunch of topics.
+Unsubscribes from a bunch of topics.